tayferd/Tayferd/README.md

-### Hi there 👋
+### YoOo 👋

-👯 I’m looking to collaborate on AAC software
+👯 I’m looking to collaborate on AAC apps and EMR

 🛠️ I specialize in creating affordable and reliable background middleware solutions